MartincoitNetworks/SCIONWorkshop/README.md

 }
 ```

-Add the following lines to /etc/scion/sig.toml
+Add the following lines to /etc/scion/sig.toml replacing X with your workshop # (i.e. 12).
 ```
 sudo vi /etc/scion/sig.toml
 ```
 ```
 [tunnel]
-src_ipv4 = "172.16.X.1"   # replace X with your workshop number
+src_ipv4 = "172.16.X.1"
 ```

-Add the new subnet to your workstation host via the loopback and restart the SIG gateway
+Add the new subnet to your workstation host via the loopback and restart the SIG gateway.
+Once again, replace X with your workship # (i.e. 12).
 ```
-sudo ip address add 172.16.X.1 dev lo  # replace 13 with your workshop number sudo systemctl restart scion-ip-gateway.service
+sudo ip address add 172.16.X.1 dev lo sudo systemctl restart scion-ip-gateway.service
 ```